Hair Dye Stain Removal - How To Remove Hair Dye Stains

 Her recipe is to first apply lotion, then Vaseline petroleum jelly, and then Carmex lip balm over top of each other around your hair line.
 Only after you do this should you apply the dye.
 In addition, you should definitely wear plastic gloves when applying the dye to protect your hands from stains too.

 I am not a beauty expert, but I get questions all the time about hair dye stain removal from the hair itself.
-For example, I got this question from a reader asking for hair color removal help which questioned about using a household cleaning product to remove the color dye from her hair.
+For example, I got this question from a reader asking for hair color removal help wanting to know about using a household cleaning product to remove the color dye from her hair.

 As big of a fan as I am of various house cleaning supplies and stain removers, I would not suggest using products not designed for use on human beings for your hair.

-Instead, there are products called hair color remover which you apply to your hair, which remove the dye from your hair.
+Instead, there are products called hair color remover which you apply to your hair, which remove the dye from it.
 You can find out more about them, and my recommendations, by clicking on the link.

 Do you have your own stain removal tip for removing stains from hair dye?
-If so, submit your tip about removing stains caused by hair dye here, or read other tips already submitted.
+If so, submit your tip here, or read other tips already submitted.

 In addition, have you used a stain remover which worked well for hair dye stain removal?
 If so, you can submit your stain remover review here, to tell me all about it, and how it worked for you.